 Under UK law it is three years, but it can vary in certain circumstances.
 For instance, in some cases, your claim might be handled under the Montreal Convention, which determines liability for injuries and illnesses developed on international flights.
 This can apply to accidents while boarding and disembarking, and the limitation period for cases held under the Montreal Convention is commonly 2 years.
 Contact us today for more information.

 Many people may assume that when we talk about an accident at London Luton airport we mean plane crashes and issues with the aeroplanes.
-However for this guide we are specifically talking about accidents that happen on the ground in and around an airport that are due to a breach in the duty of care that is owed to you as a member of the public causing you unnecessary suffering.
+However, for this guide, we are specifically talking about Luton airport accident claims for incidents that happen on the ground in and around an airport that are due to a breach in the duty of care that is owed to you as a member of the public causing you unnecessary suffering.
 These could include food poisoning developed from eating in airport shops or restaurants, as well as potential accidents while using Luton airport bus or train transport.

 Other possible London Luton Airport accidents that could potentially happen if there is a lapse in health and safety could include slips, trips and falls as well as injuries caused by luggage, possible injuries due to lifts, escalators and travelators.